s6465456/google-apps-shell/trunk/README.txt

 GAS (gas.py) is a script that allows Google Apps administrators to issue commands to their domain from a command line, without having to do any heavy API programming.
-It is modelled after the open source project Google Apps Manager (GAM).

-GASI (gasi.py) is a graphical user interface for GAS and GAM.
-It allows administrators to programmatically execute commands from GAM and GAS without having to write a bash script.
+GASI (gasi.py) is a graphical user interface for GAS.
+It allows administrators to programmatically execute commands from GAS without having to write a bash script.
 Some use cases include...
   * Changing every user's signature to a custom signature including their email address.
   * Moving every user from one domain to another, then removing the old user alias.